dankuck/dankuck.github.io/_posts/2016-12-12-four-sciences.md

 <p>The most common time for anyone to use the word is in just one phrase: "Science can't figure out how a bee can even fly."
 The scientists are the Science in that sentence.
 And the sentence is a dirty lie.</p>

 <p>The mechanism by which a bee flies has been <a href="http://www.todayifoundout.com/index.php/2013/08/bumblebee-flight-does-not-violate-the-laws-of-physics/">well understood</a> for quite a long time.
 The confusion is that one time one of those people who are part of Science said something to the effect of "If an airplane were the size of a bee, it wouldn't be able to fly."
-And then I assume the fake news sites got ahold of it.</p>
+And then I assume the fake news sites got a hold of it.</p>

 <p>Science does a lot of good in the world.
 And when that good is done, Science means people.
 But the people got there through exploration.</p>